SystemSpace/Compendium/compendium.rst

   We will ask SYNAPSE to go easy on y'all ;)

+Do we have any sort of prayers or rituals as migrants?
+  No, we don't have any official prayers etc. as migrants.

 What happens if you sign up and live for a thousand years, due to new technologies?
   I'm afraid you'll drop dead 1st of Jul 2167.